ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 If class B extends class A and class A has a static property, JSDoc will not output documentation of that static property to documentation of class B.

-zThe `lib/relation-fixer` plugin checks for such cases and updates documentation of child classes with documentation of inherited, implemented or mixed static members.
+The `lib/relation-fixer` plugin checks for such cases and updates documentation of child classes with documentation of inherited, implemented or mixed static members.

 It also adds additional properties to doclets of classes, interfaces, and mixins to show related doclets.
 These properties are: